Bamir Topi: Presidency

-Topi during an official ceremony, 30 September 2008.

 On 8 March 2007, Topi said that he would be the candidate of the ruling Democratic Party in the 2007 presidential election.
 Both the Demochristian and Republican parties said that they would intended to support him.
 Parliament took 4 tries, and the opposition finally gave up and elected Topi, a choice of Prime Minister Sali Berisha.

 On a vote held on 8 July, Topi won 75 votes in parliament; short of the 84 votes required.
 The opposition, led by the Socialist Party, boycotted the vote.
 The second round of voting for electing the president was held on 10 July.
 The parliament again failed to elect a president, with Topi receiving 74 votes.
 On 14 July, another vote was held.
 Topi won only 50 votes, while Neritan Ceka of the Democratic Alliance Party won 32.

 On 20 July, in the fourth round of voting, Topi was supported by some members of the opposition and won 85 votes, thus being elected as the President of the Republic of Albania for a five-year term.
 He was sworn in on 24 July.
 Topi officially resigned his position as vice-chairman of the Democratic Party of Albania and at the same time withdrew from his party.